A place for Pluto written by Stef Wade and Art by Melanie Demmer

 Little Monkey Gets Lost: Where Animals Live (Scholastic Early Science) .
 All the EARLY SCIENCE books by SCHOLASTIC are available at Scholastic India as well (this is our kbc storefront at Scholastic).

 Who Will Be My Friends?
-(I Can Read Level 1) by Syd Hoff for 3-6 years.
+(I Can Read Level 1) by Syd Hoff for 3-6 years (another book for kids who are moving)

 The colour monster (a book on feelings and emotions) for 3-6 years